Jul 4, 2023

 The user experience is one crucial consideration.
 Users appreciate the convenience of a single portal where they can view and manage all their access, including self-service capabilities to control their profiles, reset passwords, and submit access requests.
 Administrators appreciate these features as well, because automated workflows help to optimize efficiency.

-In addition, the level of customization and flexibility that an IdP offers — whether it allows you to create custom workflows, to implement unique policies, and/or to tailor the system to specific business needs — can significantly affect how well it aligns with an organization’s requirements (for example, automated account provisioning or single-click offboarding).
+In addition, the level of customization and flexibility that an IdP offers—whether it allows you to create custom workflows, implement unique policies, and/or tailor the system to specific business needs—can significantly affect how well it aligns with an organization’s requirements (e.g., automated account provisioning or single-click offboarding).

 Understanding identity providers

 IdPs act as trusted entities that validate a user’s identity against stored data, like Google validating your identity when you log in to Slack.
 As with traditional passwords, IdPs ensure that only authorized individuals can access sensitive data, with the added benefit of SSO simplifying the user experience by requiring that users remember only one password, which also helps reduce password fatigue.
-This will in turn aid administrators, as there are fewer identities to manage across varying systems.
+This, in turn, aids administrators, as there are fewer identities to manage across varying systems.

 That being said, many are hesitant to call Google Workspace an identity provider, as it doesn’t provide many of the features we now expect from modern IdPs, such as: